nachocano/gsuite-source/samples/calendar/README.md

 1. The notification channel expires after a configurable period of time (by default 1 hour).
 We are not renewing that channel.
 1. Only listens to events from the *primary* calendar of the specified `emailAddress` account.
 1. Only a single email address can be specified.
-1. If there is a problem updating the status of the `CalendarSource`, more than one web hook might be created.
+1. If there is a problem updating the status of the `CalendarSource`, more than one webhook might be created.